 You also want something that you can actually carry around without developing a hernia or damaging your back (hunchback = no bueno).

-I always encourage people to purchase luggage that they can carry comfortably, by themselves, when filled to capacity.
+I always encourage people, when shopping for carry on luggage for women, to purchase a bag that they can carry comfortably, by themselves, when filled to capacity.

 Because honestly?
 Travel can get real, real quick.

 Like that time I went to Germany and brought the largest suitcase known to man.